selwynpolit/d9book/book/paragraphs.md

     // Loop through each area of expertise paragraph. foreach ($values as $i => $value) {

-      // Disease focus is required for first area of expertise for certain profiles. if ($first) {
+      // Disease focus is required for the first area of expertise for certain profiles. if ($first) {
         if (empty($disease_focus) && $is_other_staff && in_array($ccr_primary_title, $special_primary_titles)) {
           $form_state->setErrorByName('field_areas_of_expertise][' . $i . '][subform][field_disease_focus', 'Area of Expertise: Disease Focus is required for this profile type.');